 Tall architecture helps frame subjects appropriately in portrait-oriented wide shots.
 However, if the scene is between two mountain climbers, you have to be clever if you want good subject interaction or movement.

 Think elevation.
 A woman on the sidewalk talking to a man hanging his head out a window in the apartment above.
 A group of teenagers hanging out on different steps of a stoop.

 Or, flatten the space and point the camera down.
 Lovers lying down on the grass side by side.
 A man doing laps in a loop.
 A girl arranging the contents of her desk.

 Having a perfect location is great for vertical video, but it’s not absolutely necessary.
 In the coming months I’ll cover composition tricks and editing techniques that can help fit your story or brand in the vertical format.

 Now get ready to stop hating vertical video.
 Embrace the accessibility of mobile video and start shooting vertical.

-What has been the best vertical video example you’ve seen so far?
-Leave your thoughts in the comments below.
 This is part one of a two-part series.
 Read the second part here!